Switchboard-1 Release 2

 Introduction

-Switchboard is a collection of about 2,400 two-sided telephone conversations among 543 speakers (302 male, 241 female) from all areas of the United States.
+Switchboard is a collection of around 2,400 two-sided telephone conversations among 543 speakers (302 male, 241 female) from all areas of the United States.
 A computer-driven robot operator system handled the calls, giving the caller appropriate recorded prompts, selecting and dialing another person (the callee) to take part in a conversation, introducing a topic for discussion and recording the speech from the two subjects into separate channels until the conversation was finished.
 About 70 topics were provided, of which about 50 were used frequently.
-Selection of topics and callees was constrained so that: (1) no two speakers would converse together more than once and (2) no one spoke more than once on a given topic.
+Selection of topics and callees was constrained so that: (1) no two speakers would converse together more than once; and (2) no one spoke more than once on a given topic.

 Data